Skip to main content

 The mission of the ASBMR is to advance bone, mineral and musculoskeletal science worldwide and to promote the translation of basic and clinical research to improve human health.
 Central to pursuing that mission, is the obligation of ASBMR leaders to maintain the autonomy and integrity of the organization.
 To achieve this, ASBMR leaders must maintain their objectivity and loyalty to the Society, and not be influenced by commercial or external influence or bias.

-It is the intention of the Society that actual and apparent conflicts and duality of interest and commercial bias be declared and acknowledged.
-Situations in which any leader of the Society has such conflicts or dualities of interest must then be resolved by not permitting the leader to act, speak, represent, or participate in decision-making and policy generation on behalf of the ASBMR.
+It is the intention of the Society that the presence or appearance of a conflict of interest be declared and acknowledged.
+Situations in which any leader of the Society has such conflicts or dualities of interest must then be resolved, if that is possible, before permitting the leader to act, speak, represent, or participate in decision-making and policy generation on behalf of the ASBMR.

 This policy is not intended to restrict ASBMR Leaders in their roles as scientists, physicians, researchers, medical professionals, and administrators.
 Ethical guidelines from professional societies, federal agencies, and other organizations governing the conduct of research, the protection of human and animal subjects, and the care of patients serve that purpose.

-While the intent of this policy is to identify and facilitate the resolution of conflicts and dualities of interest, ASBMR Leaders are encouraged – and in noted situations are required – to consult the Ethics Advisory Committee as to how and when conflicts are to be resolved.
+The intent of this policy is to identify and facilitate the resolution of conflicts and dualities of interest.
+ASBMR Leaders are encouraged – and in noted situations are required – to consult the Ethics Advisory Committee (EAC) if there is any uncertainty whether a conflict exists and as to how and when conflicts might be resolved.

 II.
 WHAT ARE ACTUAL AND APPARENT CONFLICTS OF INTEREST AND HOW DO THEY DIFFER?